Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 24 Desember 2025 17.33.28 UTC
+- WIB: Rabu, 24 Desember 2025 18.26.36 UTC
-- WITA: Rabu, 24 Desember 2025 18.33.28 UTC
+- WITA: Rabu, 24 Desember 2025 19.26.36 UTC
-- WIT: Rabu, 24 Desember 2025 19.33.28 UTC
+- WIT: Rabu, 24 Desember 2025 20.26.36 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: inspirational
+Kategori: nature